-When does misplacing our keys turn into a life long issue?
+When does misplacing our keys turn into an issue?

-- Memory loss that disrupts daily life, forgetting important event dates or relying on memory aids such as post-it notes.
+- Memory loss that disrupts daily life, forgetting important event dates or relying on memory aids such as sticky notes.

-- Challenges in planning or solving problems, such as developing a budget, unable to follow a well known family recipe or how to balance a check book.
+- Challenges in planning or solving problems, such as developing a budget, inability to follow a well-known family recipe or how to balance a checkbook.

 - Confusion with time or place.
-A person may forget how to get home from shopping at the mall, may not remember how to play a favorite card game or may be confused as to the current season it may be.
+For example, a person may forget how to get home from shopping at the mall, may not remember how to play a favorite card game or may be confused as to the current season.

-- New problems with words in speaking or writing such as calling an object by another name, not remembering what the conversation was about, being unable to find the right word or forgetting vocabulary words often used.
+- New problems with words in speaking or writing, such as calling an object by another name, not remembering what the conversation was about, being unable to find the right word or forgetting common vocabulary words.

 Alzheimer’s disease is the most common cause of dementia.
 To learn more about signs and symptoms, refer to the Alzheimer’s Association Memory Loss & 10 Early Signs of Alzheimer’s and Dementia website.
 This website also has information to help families learn more about Alzheimer's disease, memory loss expected with aging and signs of when to seek assistance from health professionals.

 Michigan State University (MSU) Extension recognizes that overall human health encompasses many aspects, and positive health outcomes involve integrated mental, physical, social, emotional and environmental approaches.